Home Travel Intelligence SafetyWing Travel Insurance

 Pre-existing conditions

-Like most travel insurance products, SafetyWing does not cover treatment for pre-existing medical conditions.
-Travellers with chronic conditions who require ongoing medication or who may need treatment related to a pre-existing condition abroad should review the policy exclusions carefully and consider whether supplementary specialist coverage is required.
-The Nomad Health product (separate from Nomad Insurance) covers a broader range of healthcare needs for long-term travellers, including some ongoing conditions.
+Like most travel insurance, SafetyWing does not cover treatment for pre-existing medical conditions.
+Travellers with chronic conditions should review the exclusions carefully.
+The Nomad Health product covers a broader range of healthcare needs including some ongoing conditions.

 SafetyWing’s pricing is structured by age band and billed in 28-day cycles.
 For travellers under 39, the cost is approximately USD 45–56 per four weeks — roughly USD 600–700 per year for continuous coverage.
-That figure rises with age but remains competitive against equivalent annual multi-trip policies from conventional insurers, particularly for older travellers and for those who regularly visit the United States, where medical costs inflate conventional premiums significantly.
+That figure rises with age but remains competitive against equivalent annual multi-trip policies, particularly for those who regularly visit the United States, where medical costs inflate conventional premiums significantly.

 ~$50